Bournetoride/iBoostMonitor/README.md

 Currently in development.

 Tasks:
-- Recieve/transmit packets and extract iBoost information - Nearly Done...
+- Recieve/transmit packets and extract iBoost information - Done
+- Investigate the use of an interrupt to indicate a valid packet has be received.
-- Feed data to existing MQTT queue on the Raspberry Pi
+- Feed data to existing MQTT queue on the Raspberry Pi.
-- Raspberry Pi - Write information to website (and possible InfluxDb)
+- Raspberry Pi - Write information to website (and possible InfluxDb).
-- Use a different board/add a display
+- Use Lilygo TTGO (ESP32-S3 with a display)/add a display.

 # iBoost Monitor